Pinagbayanan excavation: Old church

 Excavation revealed that the pillars, first recorded in 2008, belong to an old church, on account of the presence of a buttress on one of the pillars, characteristic of churches at the time, and evidence of marks on some pillars meant to hold arches.
 The areas where the altar and the nave would have been situated were also found, though no belfry was discovered.
 It was speculated to have been constructed by Augustinian Recollects, who were responsible for the construction of the church currently in use further inland.
 The construction methods used include buhos, which is the pouring of lime mortar and aggregate matter between the blocks of volcanic tuff used as construction material, and the use of masonry walls.
 No artifacts were found deep enough in the soil to imply use or habitation of the structure, and no square nails (typical of roof construction at the time) were found.
 Many parts were also absent of any evidence of walling, indicating that the structure was abandoned before construction could be completed.
 Some flood deposits were also found in the soil layer where the surface would have been at the time of construction, implying that flooding may have hampered construction, and accounting for the atypical shape of the church, which may have been attempts to modify the structure as necessary to counteract the floods.

+This church was replaced by the San Juan de Nepomuceno Church after town's transfer.
+This new church was built 1894 and has its bell tower in 1930.